kdavies4/ModelicaRes/README.md

 -----------

 [ModelicaRes] is a free, open-source tool to manage [Modelica] simulations, interpret results, and create publishable figures.
-It is currently possible to
+It is possible to

 - Auto-generate simulation scripts,
 - Browse data,